Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Generate Random Integer Within Range - IAP.md

 ## Overview

-Find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+Generate a random integer within a range

 Capabilities include:
-- This transformation allows IAP users to find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+- This transformation allows IAP users to generate a random integer within a provided range (inclusive of both min and max)

 ## Getting Started

 ### Supported IAP Versions

 Itential Transformation Projects are built and tested on particular versions of IAP.
 In addition, Transformation Projects are often dependent on external systems and as such, these Transformation Projects will have dependencies on these other systems.
-This version of **Allocate a Pair of Numbers - IAP** has been tested with:
+This version of **Generate Random Integer Within Range - IAP** has been tested with:

 - IAP **2023.1**